-- A. If the Complainant is under the age of 18, the circumstances will be evaluated in order to determine whether law enforcement, parent, legal guardian, or other emergency contact will be made. - B. The complainant may receive supportive measures after reporting an incident.
-These measures include but are not limited to: no contact orders, relocation of residence, rescheduling of class sections.
-Supportive Measures are administered by the Title IX coordinator. - C. Complainants are not to be retaliated against.
-Retaliation is defined as a strike back against an accusation, a form of revenge or reaction, or an additional act of discrimination based on the complaint filed. - D. The investigation and hearing will be conducted in a timely manner. - E. The complainant has the right to request an appeal on the grounds of improper procedure, new or previously unavailable, or compelling information related to the case.
+A. If the Complainant is under the age of 18, the circumstances will be evaluated in order to determine whether law enforcement, parent, legal guardian, or other emergency contact will be made.

+- B. The Complainant may receive supportive measures after reporting an incident. - C. Complainants are not to be retaliated against.
+Retaliation is defined as a strike back against an accusation, a form of revenge or reaction, or an additional act of discrimination based on the complaint filed. - D. The Complainant will receive, via email, a copy of the Notice of Allegations sent to the Respondent. - E. The investigation and hearing will be conducted in a timely manner.
+Note that many factors influence the timeliness of the case moving forward.
+As such, all Parties and University employees who play a role in the matter are to respond promptly. - F. The Complainant has the right to request an appeal on the grounds of improper procedure, new or previously unavailable, or compelling information related to the case.